squared-studio/SkillVerse/SystemVerilog/chapter_00015.md

 3. Use the package scope resolution operator to access items in the package.
 4. Export items from a package and use them in a module.

-## Conclusion
-Packages in SystemVerilog provide a powerful way to organize and reuse code.
-Understanding how to define, import, and export packages is essential for writing modular and maintainable hardware models and testbenches.